Ma-Pe-Ma/Shutter-Controller/DesktopClient/ReadMe.md

 * [openSSL](https://www.openssl.org/)

 ## Build instructions
 With a properly set up Qt creator this project should compile without no problems.
-Before building you have to install openSSL to your computer.
+Before building you have to install the OpenSSL developer tools to your computer.
 You can find [binaries here](https://wiki.openssl.org/index.php/Binaries).
-Make sure you choose the correct version for the compiler you use in QT!
+Make sure you choose the correct version for the compiler you use in Qt!
+(On Windows MSVC compiler works only.)

 ### Configuration
 Before building  the following properties neeed to be configured in the project's .pro file: